 Pustevny

-The mountain range, which stretches toward the mythical peak of Radhošť, offers great views of the mountains and the town in the valley.
+The mountain ridge that stretches towards the mythical peak of Radhošt’ offers great views of the entire Beskydy Mountains and the towns in the valley.

-An old road, the so-called Prince’s Way, leads to Pustevny which serves cyclists and cross-country skiers in winter.
-Another way to get to the top is by chairlift, which is actually the oldest of its type in Europe, since it was built back in the 1940’s.
+There is also an old road leading to Pustevny, the so-called Knížecí road, which serves cyclists and cross-country skiers in winter.
+Another way to get to the top is the chairlift, which is even the oldest chairlift in Europe, as it was built in 1940.

-At the peak, there are a few chalets, the most famous being the folk buildings by the architect Dusan Jurkovic.
-Hiking trails lead to Radhošť or to a mysterious place called ‘the Devil’s Mill’.
-In winter, a great ridge trail leads from Pustevny to the chalet Martiňák and on the hill of Pustevny itself, there are several ski lifts.
+There are several mountain huts at the top, the most famous being the folk buildings of architect Dušan Jurkovič.
+Hiking trails lead to Radhošt’ or to a mysterious place called the “Čertův mlýn” (Devil’s Mill).
+In winter, a great ridge trail leads from Pustevny to the Martiňák mountain hut.
+And there are several ski lifts at the very top of Pustevny.

 Contact